ESTAT/osm-ec/README.md

 # osm-ec
-Customisations of OpenStreetMap in order to align it with the view of European Institutions
+Customisations of OpenStreetMap in order to align it with the position of European Institutions